It came by happenstance: Reader-submitted photos of serendipity

 Related: Katie Golobic captures the sacred chaos of being a mother

-Robert Lalancette captures the energy of a prepping for a positively electric evening.
+Robert Lalancette captures the energy of a city prepping for a positively electric evening.

-“[I was] taking a photo of something, and I really don’t remember what it was, in in Toronto one evening,” Lalancette recounts.
+“[I was] taking a photo of something, and I really don’t remember what was, in low light in one evening,” Lalancette recounts.
 “I heard the rumble of a tram passing behind me.
 Without much thought, I turned around, started to pan for a quick shot, and got lucky.”

 Wave hello